 -

-- "What Can Web Traffic Reveal about Air-Travel Demand?" with Garrett Scott, Drew Van Kuiken, and Jonathan W. Williams.
-Revise & Resubmit at Economics of Transportation.
+- "Should I Stay or Should I Go?
+An Empirical Analysis of Consumer Behavior Using Airline Web-Traffic Data" with Garrett Scott, Drew Van Kuiken, and Jonathan W. Williams.
+Revise & Resubmit at Economics of Transportation, Resubmitted.

 -